WanShane/PythonAppleStick/README.md

 # forLearningPython
-put some little code practice here...
+put some little code practice here...</br>
-Just for fun.For learning.
+Just for fun.</br>
+For learning.